arahusky/diacritics_restoration/README.md

 # Diacritics restoration using neural networks

 This project contains code for training, evaluating and inferring state-of-the-art models for diacritics restoration.
-This repository accompanies our paper to LREC2018.
+This repository accompanies our paper (available at http://www.lrec-conf.org/proceedings/lrec2018/pdf/573.pdf) to LREC2018.

 ## Paper summary